IPL: Owners prefer Mumbai, Pune with UAE, SA as back-up options; Mar 27, Apr 2 are two tentative start dates | Sports-Games

 The BCCI is mulling two start dates for the 2022 Indian Premier League with some preferring a March 27 kickoff and few other influential people wanting the mega event to begin on April 2, which conforms to the Lodha Committee ruling.

+''The BCCI must take bubble fatigue of players into account if they start IPL in less than 10 days of completion of Sri Lanka tour,'' a BCCI source said.

+It is also learnt that all the 10 IPL owners, including the two new teams from Lucknow and Ahmedabad, want India as the host country for the 2022 IPL, with Mumbai and Pune being the two preferred cities.

-Their second choice is the United Arab Emirates where the IPL has been held thrice while the final option is South Africa where the mega event was held back in 2009.
+Their second choice is the United Arab Emirates where the IPL has been organised thrice while the final option is South Africa where the mega event was held back in 2009.

 However, the UAE and South Africa will only come into the picture if the COVID-19 situation in India worsens.
-As reported in some quarters, Sri Lanka as a host was not even discussed.
+As reported in some quarters, Sri Lanka as a host was not even discussed in the meeting.

+As far as the dates of the mega auction is concerned, they remain February 12 and 13 in Bengaluru as per the original schedule.

+''Today's meeting was primarily about owners trying to put forth their suggestions on the issue of their preferred venues.
+Most of the owners want the IPL to be held in India if all goes well and we are past the peak of third COVID-19 wave,'' a senior BCCI source said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)